125th Fighter Wing: History

 In April 1987, the 125th converted to the F-16A and F-16B Fighting Falcon, a multi-role fighter.
-The 125th's aircraft were further modified as the F-16ADF, making the aircraft specifically designed for the Air Defense role with the removal of air-to-ground weapons capability.
+The 125th's aircraft were further modified as the F-16ADF, making the aircraft specifically designed for the air defense role with the removal of air-to-ground weapons capability.
 The 125th was the first ANG unit to assume NORAD Air Defense Alert with the F-16ADF, the first operational F-16ADF unit to employ the AIM-7 Sparrow III missile, and the first F-16ADF unit to sit alert with the AIM-7 missile.

 With the disestablishment of Tactical Air Command (TAC) in 1992, the 125 FIG's gaining command changed again to the newly created Air Combat Command (ACC).
 As part of this change, the unit's designation was changed to 125th Fighter Group (125 FG).
 With creation of the USAF "objective wing" construct in the early 1990s, the bulk of all Air National Guard groups with operational flying missions were redesignated as wings.
 As a result, the 125 FG was subsequently redesignated as the 125th Fighter Wing (125 FW), the designation it continues to hold today.

-In June 1995, the 125 FW converted to the F-15A and F-15B Eagle, a fighter aircraft which added significant air superiority capability to the Continental NORAD Region (CONR) Air Defense mission.
-During the late 1990s, the 125 FW was also fully integrated into the USAF Air and Space Expeditionary Force (AEF) construct and routinely deployed aircraft and personnel to the 363rd Air Expeditionary Wing (363 AEW) at Prince Sultan Air Base, Al Kharj, Kingdom of Saudi Arabia in support of Operation SOUTHERN WATCH, enforcing the United Nations Security Council Resolutions that established a No Fly Zone over southern Iraq following Operation DESERT STORM that was monitored by a combination of USAF, U.S. Navy, U.S. Marine Corps, Royal Air Force, French Air Force, and Royal Saudi Air Force aircraft.
-Since 11 September 2001, the wing has also been extensively involved in Operation NOBLE EAGLE, performing its historic continental air defense mission, as well as having periodically deployed aircraft and personnel to U.S. Central Command Air Forces (USCENTAF), later renamed U.S. Air Forces Central (USAFCENT), in Southwest Asia in support of Operation ENDURING FREEDOM and IRAQI FREEDOM until their conclusion.
+In June 1995, the 125 FW was converted to the F-15A and F-15B Eagle, a fighter aircraft which added significant air superiority capability to the Continental NORAD Region (CONR) Air Defense mission.
+During the late 1990s, the 125 FW was also fully integrated into the USAF Air and Space Expeditionary Force (AEF) to construct and routinely deployed aircraft and personnel to the 363rd Air Expeditionary Wing (363 AEW) at Prince Sultan Air Base, Al Kharj, Kingdom of Saudi Arabia in support of Operation Southern Watch, enforcing the United Nations Security Council Resolutions that established a no-fly zone over southern Iraq following Operation Desert Storm that was monitored by a combination of USAF, U.S. Navy, U.S. Marine Corps, Royal Air Force, French Air Force, and Royal Saudi Air Force aircraft.
+Since 11 September 2001, the wing has also been extensively involved in Operation Noble Eagle, performing its historic continental air defense mission, as well as having periodically deployed aircraft and personnel to U.S. Central Command Air Forces (USCENTAF), later renamed U.S. Air Forces Central (USAFCENT), in Southwest Asia in support of Operation Enduring Freedom and Operation Iraqi Freedom until their conclusion.

 On a daily basis in the United States, the 125 FW is responsible for the maintenance of a USNORTHCOM / NORAD Air Defense Alert mission at both its home station in Jacksonville ANGB and at an additional operating location at Homestead ARB, Florida.
 In this capacity, the wing provides armed F-15 aircraft capable of intercepting, identifying, and, if necessary, destroying unknown aircraft which penetrate sovereign U.S. airspace.
 In the past, this threat has included Soviet Tu-95 BEAR and Tu-22 BLACKJACK bombers, various Soviet-built Cuban Air Force fighters, and civilian narcotics traffickers of various nationalities.